This post may contain affiliate links. Read my disclosure policy.

 - 3 teaspoons cinnamon

 - Heat a pan over medium-low heat.
-Add ONE stick of butter, let it melt and start to foam.
+Add 4 oz butter, let it melt and start to foam.
 Stir frequently until the butter becomes golden in color and some brown bits start to collect at the bottom.
 Be careful not to burn the butter.
 Set aside to cool to room temperature.

 - In a medium bowl, whisk or sift together flour, cream of tartar, baking soda, and salt.